AdobeDocs/commerce-admin.en/help/inventory-management/alert-setup.md

 ---
 # Product Alerts

 Customers can subscribe to two types of alerts by email - price change alerts and in-stock alerts.
-For each type of alert, you can determine if customers are able to subscribe, select the email template that is used and identify the sender of the email.
+For each type of alert, you can determine if customers are able to subscribe, select the email template that is used, and identify the sender of the email.

 ![Sign up for a product alert](assets/product-alert-setting.png)